 "Dearly beloved, we are gathered here today to get through this thing called life..."Purple Rain is a 1984 movie starring Prince.
-He plays The Kid, lead singer for Minneapolis rock band The Revolution, and we see him navigate his relationship with the singer Apollonia, deal with family trouble, and compete against rival band The Time.The soundtrack went on to become a massive pop hit.A sequel, Graffiti Bridge, was released in 1990.
+He plays The Kid, lead singer for Minneapolis rock band The Revolution, and we see him navigate his relationship with the singer Apollonia, deal with family trouble, and compete against rival band The Time.The film is generally seen as So Bad, It's Good, but the soundtrack is critically acclaimed.
+It went Diamond (meaning it sold 10 million copies) and is considered to be one of the best albums of all time, as well as Prince's Magnum Opus.A sequel, Graffiti Bridge, was released in 1990.
 Most fans like to pretend it never happened.

 Tracklist for the soundtrack album: